-SUSD will continue to support and refine a MultiTiered System of Support (MTSS Behavior Support-Tier 1-3) to ensure the district is effective in meeting student needs to be engaged and connected to the school.
-Increased support, based on high need student suspension, absenteeism and low academic achievement of our foster vouth. low socioeconomic, and English Learners and priority sub-groups (inc. homeless students, ethnic minorities, disproportionate students of color, and students with disabilities) will be addressed through MTSS targeted strategies.
+Implement Restorative Practices that are culturally responsive and trauma-informed.
+Counselors to be trained in Restorative Practices and will utilize those proactive and responsive strategies in situations such as Restorative Circles, post-suspension conferences, and conflict mediation.
+Collaboratively, staff will provide behavioral counseling/intervention support to provide positive and safe learning environments.
+Assistant priority sub-groups (inc. homeless students, ethnic minorities, disproportionate students of color, and students with disabilities) will be addressed through MTSS targeted strategies.
 Behavior intervention Support will increase to accommodate the high number of student referrals for behavior support.